li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.utf8.md

 ## # A tibble: 2 x 2
 ##   seasonal     n
 ##   <chr>    <int>
-## 1 N          375
+## 1 N          411
-## 2 Y          138
+## 2 Y          102
 ```

 ![](regression-analysis_files/figure-gfm/create-seasonal-var-1.png)<!-- -->![](regression-analysis_files/figure-gfm/create-seasonal-var-2.png)<!-- -->

 We create a new categorical variable called `seasonal` to classify migrants with a last US migration shorter than 6 months as seasonal workers.
-Roughly a quarter of the migrants in the dataset fall into this category.
+We chose 6 months because anything longer than that should not be considered seasonal, and roughly a quarter of the migrants in the dataset fall into this category.

 Hence we fit our new full model: